Doctor insights on:

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

 - Talk to a doctor live online for free

-- How do you know if you pass a kidney stone?
+- What to do if you pass a kidney stone?

-- Can you pass a kidney stone without knowing?
+- How do you get a kidney stone to pass?

-- Can you pass a 4mm kidney stone?
+- Do you bleed when you pass a kidney stone?

 - Talk to a nephrologist online for free